FIXTradingCommunity/fix-orchestra-spec/v1-1/orchestra_spec.md

 ### Data domain of a field

 Every field must have a data domain of either a datatype name or more specifically, a collection of valid values specified by a code set reference.
 The domain of a field is specified in its `type` attribute in case of a datatype and in its `codeSet` attribute in case of a code set.
 The attribute `type` refers to a `<datatype>` element and the `codeSet` attribute refers to a `<codeSet>` element by the respective `name` attribute.
 In the case of a `<codeSet>`, there is a level of indirection to its `codeSet` attribute to arrive at a `<datatype>`.

-**[ISSUE 11 (Hanno): Has the following paragraph become obsolete?
-There should be no more automatic link of field and code set scenario with v1.1.]**

 Since `<codeSet>` is also qualified by scenario, a field will link to the code set of the same scenario.
 By default, "base" scenario field